Confederation of Mountain Peoples of the Caucasus: Later history

-Following the Abkhazian war, the Confederation went into a period of decline due largely to the feuds among its pro- and anti-Kremlin factions.
+Following the Abkhazian war, the Confederation went into a period of decline largely due to the feuds among its pro- and anti-Kremlin factions.
 It experienced a brief revival in December 1994, when Shanibov rallied thousands across the North Caucasus to block roads to the Russian forces heading to Grozny.
-However, the change of power in Shanibov’s home republic, Kabardino-Balkaria, in favor of a strongly pro-Moscow leader prevented him from exerting any political influence in the region, forcing him to retire from politics in 1996.
+Shamil Basayev and others would put the training they had received from Russia during the Abkhazian war against Russia itself during the Chechen wars.
+However, the change of power in Shanibov's home republic, Kabardino-Balkaria, in favor of a strongly pro-Moscow leader prevented him from exerting any political influence in the region, forcing him to retire from politics in 1996.
 Since then, the organization has had no role in Caucasus affairs.
-It never disbanded, but has been completely inactive since Shanibov’s successor, Yusup Soslambekov, was assassinated in Moscow on July 27, 2000.
+It never disbanded, but has been completely inactive since Shanibov's successor, Yusup Soslanbekov, was assassinated in Moscow on July 27, 2000.

+Controversy

-Its forces have been accused (inter alia by Georgian State Commission of Ascertaining Facts of the Policies of Ethnic Cleansing and Genocide) of committing war crimes, including the ethnic cleansing of Georgians.
+The confederate forces have been accused (inter alia by Georgian State Commission of Ascertaining Facts of the Policies of Ethnic Cleansing and Genocide) of committing war crimes, including the ethnic cleansing of Georgians.